Deborah E. Lans

 head of its Commercial Litigation Department for 15 years.
 In 2000, she left to serve as the Executive Director of Mentoring USA, a non-profit organization founded by Matilda Raffa Cuomo

 to provide one-to-one mentoring for at-risk youth.
 In 2003, she co-founded Cohen Lans LLP,

 where she continued to concentrate on the mediation, arbitration, trial and appellate litigation of

 Martindale Hubbell has consistently rated Ms. Lans AV Preeminent, the highest possible rating reflecting the opinions of members of the Bar and Judiciary, in both legal ability and ethical standards.
 She has served on or chaired the New York Supreme Court Departmental Disciplinary Committee; the Executive, Judiciary, Bioethical Issues and Young Lawyers Committees and the Council on Judicial Administration of the City Bar (formerly, the Association of the Bar of the City of New York), among others.
 She is also a member of the American Bar Association and the New York State Bar Association.

-Ms. Lans is chair of the Board of Trustees of Columbia Memorial Health, a hospital and health care system serving Columbia and Greene Counties in upstate New York and a member of the Board of Albany Medical Health System.
-She is also a member of the Planning Board of Austerlitz, New York and serves as treasurer of PS 21, an arts organization dedicated to bringing cutting-edge dance, theater and musical performances to Columbia County as well as arts education to children.
+Ms. Lans is the immediate past Chair of the Board of Trustees of Columbia Memorial Health, a hospital and health care system serving Columbia and Greene Counties in upstate New York, and now Chairs its Planning Committee.
+She served as a member of the Board of Trustees of Albany Medical Health System.
+She Chairs the Planning Board of Austerlitz, New York and serves as Treasurer of PS 21, an arts organization dedicated to bringing cutting-edge dance, theater and musical performances to Columbia County as well as arts education to children.

 Ms. Lans has served as faculty for CLE classes, authored chapters that appear in Commercial Litigation in New York State Courts and Successful Partnering (both West publications), and published numerous articles on legal and education subjects.